malj/django-parcel-ssr/README.md

 ### Restrictions

 Template context has to be a JSON serializable value because the actual rendering is handled by JavaScript.
 Django objects have to be [serialized](https://docs.djangoproject.com/en/2.1/topics/serialization/#serialization-formats-json); querysets can be rendered as dictionaries instead of model instances using [`QuerySet.values()`](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#values).
-For advanced use cases such as handling model relations, serialize context data manually, e.g. using Django Rest Framework's [model serializer](https://www.django-rest-framework.org/api-guide/serializers/#modelserializer).
+For advanced use cases such as handling model relations, serialize context data manually, e.g. using Django REST Framework's [model serializer](https://www.django-rest-framework.org/api-guide/serializers/#modelserializer).

 ## Options